What is Japanese encephalitis

 How to prevent the disease

-There is a vaccine for Japanese encephalitis but it is usually not recommended for members of the general public.
-The vaccine is only recommended for travellers who plan to stay one month or longer in endemic areas in Asia and Western Pacific Region, particularly in rural areas; and for short-term (less than one month) travellers if they plan to have significant extensive outdoor or night-time exposure in rural areas during the transmission season of the disease .
-For further information on Japanese encephalitis vaccination and outbreak news in other countries, please visit the Hong Kong Travellers' Health Service website at http://www.travelhealth.gov.hk/eindex.html.
+The incidence of Japanese encephalitis has been declining in some regions of China, in Japan and the Republic of Korea and more recently in Nepal, Sri Lanka, Thailand and Vietnam, largely as a result of vaccination.
+Vaccination for Japanese encephalitis is available in Hong Kong but it is usually not recommended for members of the general public.
+Vaccination is recommended for travellers who plan to stay one month or longer in endemic areas, particularly in rural areas; and for short-term (less than one month) travellers if they plan to have significant extensive outdoor or night-time exposure in rural areas during the transmission season of the disease.
+For further information on Japanese encephalitis vaccination and outbreak news in other countries, please visit the Hong Kong Travel Health Service website at http://www.travelhealth.gov.hk/eindex.html.

 General Measures on Preventing Mosquito-borne Diseases

-1. Wear loose, light-coloured,long-sleeved tops and trousers, and apply effective insect repellents containing DEET to exposed parts of the body & clothing.
+1. Wear loose, light-coloured, long-sleeved tops and trousers, and use DEET-containing insect repellent on exposed parts of the body and clothing.

-For details about the use of insect repellents, please refer to 'Tips for using insect repellents'.
+Pregnant women and children of 6 months or older can use DEET-containing insect repellent.
+For details about the use of insect repellents and the key points to be observed, please refer to'Tips for using insect repellents'.

 Related link: World Health Day 2014